sleepingkingstudios/bronze/DEVELOPMENT.md

       - 5 32-bit chars (SHA-1?)
     - can be slug (see dependent_attribute)
 - Errors#first
-- Operation
-  - lazy operations:

-    Operation.
-      then.
-      then.
-      call()
-  - #always - always called, even if halted.
-  - #halt!, #halted? - prevent further #then, #else callbacks.
 - Query
   - #all returns with JSON envelope for advanced features?
   - #matching with non-equality predicates